Sarvaswa/Crop-Tool/README.md

 * Win32API (Install using ```pip install pypiwin32```)

 # Usage
+Create a directory named 'Crops' inside the root directory of the project
-Open Commad Line and type the following command
+Open Command Line and type the following command
 ``` python crop_tool.py --image PATH_TO_IMAGE```
 ```PATH_TO_IMAGE``` is the path of the image file you want to crop